Menu

 Bottom Line

-As any Disney Guest knows, Walt Disney World’s Animal Kingdom Theme Park is a wonderful place to travel the world, meet your favorite animals, and just get lost in nature.
-And having these little-known facts at your disposal will hopefully make your next visit to Disney’s Animal Kingdom even more magical.
+As any Disney guest knows, Walt Disney World’s Animal Kingdom Theme Park is a wonderful place to travel, meet your favorite animals, and get lost in nature.
+Armed with these little-known facts, we hope your next visit to Disney’s Animal Kingdom will be even more magical.

 About Stacy Milford